Starfish-develop/Starfish/README.md

 * use Julia to do the spline interpolation to a finer spaced grid, at high resolution.

-#Alternate sampling strategies

-* In theory, if this step is slow, we could sample all of the parameters, for all of the regions (and all of the global parameters) at the same time (perhaps using a HMC algorithm).
-That way we get around the largest time cost of the update_cov step, which for ~17 orders becomes a sizeable amount of time.

-* alternatively, for each region, it might be possible to actually isolate the exact chunk that we are sub-sampling.
-Although I have a feeling this won't be all that much faster anyway.

-Still left to do:

-CovarianceMatrix reverts L and L.last.
-Need to think how to use C pointers appropriately.
-We actually want to allocate two pieces of memory, and they can be copied to and fro.

-CovGlobalSampler set reset method

-For more than one order, how is global_lnprob calculated?

-Region samplers

 ## text in paper

 * text for section 3, testing